PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/Healthy_People_2020/README.md

 | OH 17.1 | Increase the proportion of States (including the District of Columbia) and local health agencies that serve jurisdictions of 250,000 or more persons with a dental public health program directed by a dental professional with public health training |
 | OH 17.2 | Increase the number of Indian Health Service Areas and Tribal health programs that serve jurisdictions of 30,000 or more persons with a dental public health program

-Objectives were chosed that had reliable national datasets that could monitor achievement.
+Objectives were chose that had reliable national datasets that could monitor achievement.
 State targets were not set, and most of the datasets used in HP 2020 do not have state breakouts.
 For example, the National Health & Nutrition Examination Survey (NHANES) doesn't have a large enough sample size to permit state-level reporting.

 ## Original Data Structures

 HP 2020 oral health objectives, baselines, progress, and targets are shown on the HP 2020 website, which allows a user to [query](https://www.healthypeople.gov/2020/data-search/) for the oral health topic.
 Once the oral health topic is suggested, a list of all the objectives is shown.
-For each objective, users can "download all data for this HP2020 objective" by clicking on a button and recieving a spreadsheet.
+For each objective, users can "download all data for this HP2020 objective" by clicking on a button and receiving a spreadsheet.

 While we've reached the end of 2020, we can't say yet if any of the objectives are met because final reporting isn't yet available.
 Most of the datasets require pooling years together and presenting confidence intervals, so it may be a few years before datasets like NHANES are able to tell us if targets have been met.